My LinkedIn profile has never included the word “resilience.” I plan to add it now.

 The long story is that it’s been an eye-opener – and not a good eye-opener, I might add.

 The disaster was started by a kitchen fire on a floor above me.
-A cardboard pizza box had been placed on a stovetop.
+Word went out, a cardboard pizza box had been placed on a stovetop.
 The rest is history.

 A long, expensive, stressful, time-consuming, and frustrating history.